 Born at Yarker, Ontario on 17 September 1872, son of George and Catherine Irish, he came to Manitoba with his parents in the early 1890s and worked at Carberry and Virden before coming to Winnipeg where he operated a contracting business in partnership with his brother-in-law John Alexander Saul.
 They also operated a brickworks at Virden in the 1890s.
 He was later President of the W. A. Irish & Company, President of the Builders’ Mutual Supply Company, President of the Western Savings and Loan Association, and a Director of the Equitable Trust Company.

-On 28 January 1922, he married Mary Edith Fares, daughter of William H. Fares, at Winnipeg.
-They had three children: William C. “Bill” Irish (1922-2015), Elizabeth Irish, and Gwendoline Joyce “Gwen” Irish (wife of James Eno Pompilio).
+On 28 January 1922, he married Mary Edith Fares (1890-1980, daughter of William Henry Fares) at Winnipeg and they had three children: William C. “Bill” Irish (1922-2015), Elizabeth Irish, and Gwendoline Joyce “Gwen” Irish (wife of James Eno Pompilio).
 He was a member of the Manitoba Club, Motor Country Club, and Southwood Golf Club.
 In 1930, he was involved in a bitter dispute over the will of his friend Alexander Macdonald.

 He died at his Winnipeg home, 755 Wellington Crescent, on 1 November 1941 and was buried in Elmwood Cemetery.
 His pallbearers were J. S. Currie, N. Brewer, E. D. Pratt, G. Dummert, H. S. Stidston, and R. Pollock.
 His honorary pallbearers were C. D. Shepard, R. D. Guy, E. H. Bennest, A. J. Brown, W. McLandress, W. Griffith, and H. Darling.

 1901 Canada census, Automated Genealogy.